The Cycle of Foraging: a book of days is now available! Copies are available now on Amazon, and also directly through us, at a discount, via PayPal.

 This book is a labor of love, detailing the yearly cycle of foraging our family enjoys, and the wonderful relationships we have formed with our world.

 Included are over 50 species native throughout the Eastern US.
 For each edible plant, information is provided on preferred habitat, harvesting and preparation, benefits for wildlife and environmental impact, as well as how to grow them in your own “Neck of the Woods”!
 An introduction, covering the basic techniques and precautions of foraging, is also provided.

-With hundreds of full color photographs, covering species across the Eastern U.S. and dozens of original paintings and illustrations, this is a comprehensive guide, sure to be treasured by the avid gardener wanting to work more with native and wild species, as well as Nature-lovers seeking to learn more about their world.
+Supported with hundreds of full color photographs and dozens of original paintings and illustrations, this is a comprehensive guide, sure to be treasured by both the avid gardener wanting to work more with native and wild species, as well as Nature lovers seeking to learn more about their world.

-Thank you to all who helped, or endured, the creation of this work, but especially thanks are due to all the interested parties who encouraged, and pined, for this release.
+Thank you to all who helped in the creation of this work, but especially thanks are due to all the interested parties who encouraged (and waited patiently for) its release.

 Ave Alegre studios had their Feast in the Forest fundraiser this past weekend, and we had an amazing time.
 Several different artists came together to create a forest full of beautiful artwork.
 There was live music serenading us through the night and delicious, romantic treats for all to enjoy, and under the lights you could feel a community of people coming together to support the vision the wonderful people behind Ave Alegre have for their land.